 - Cover all possibilities of LUKS1. - Support configurable memory-hard key-derivation algorithms. - The new header can store additional metadata for external tools and expose an interface for regular updates. - LUKS2 uses only a small binary header that can be easily used by automatic detection tools like blkid in Linux.
-The binary header is partially compatible with LUKS1, so legacy tools still recognize a partition as the
+The binary header is partially compatible with LUKS1, so legacy tools still recognize a partition as the LUKS type and can see device UUID.
+All other metadata are stored in the non-binary header. - The header includes a checksum mechanism that detects data corruption and unintentional header mangling. - LUKS header can be detached from a LUKS device and can be stored on a separate device or in a file.
+With the detached header, the encrypted device contains no visible and detectable metadata.

-1LUKS can use a passphrase or a key file, both are processed identically.
+&lt;sup>1LUKS can use a passphrase or a key file, both are processed identically.